A

 Fashion History

-This course is a study of fashion evolution from King Louis XIV's contribution to the industry in 1600's France to current designers in US, England, Italy and Japan with an emphasis on 1800's and pre- and post-war 1900s designers and design.
-The influence of social, political, economic and technological factors and their impact on garments will be explored.
+This course is a study of the fashion evolution from King Louis XIV’s contribution to the industry in 1600’s France to current designers in the United States, England, Italy, and Japan with an emphasis on 1800’s and pre- and post-war 1900s designers and design.
+The influence of social, political, economic, and technological factors and their impact on garments will be explored.

 B